-2. Simplified Frontier Declaration: this is the first part of the customs declarations on the TSS Simplified Journey
+2. Simplified Frontier Declaration: this is the first part of the customs declarations on the TSS Simplified Procedure to depart from GB and is in an 'Awaiting arrival' state.
+This will ensure the Supplementary declaration is generated post movement.

-A Simplified Frontier Declaration, usually auto generated by TSS from the information provided in the Entry Summary Declaration, is made before the goods movement using a simplified data set.
-It is the responsibility of the Importer of Record to ensure the Simplified Frontier Declaration is submitted.
+A Simplified Frontier Declaration, usually auto-generated by TSS from the information provided in the Entry Summary Declaration, is made before the goods movement using a simplified data set.
+It is the responsibility of the Importer of Record to ensure the Simplified Frontier Declaration is completed in the TSS portal before the goods are due

-3. Supplementary Declaration: this is the second part of the customs declaration.
-This full electronic declaration is required after goods move from GB into NI
+3. Supplementary Declaration: this is the second part of the customs declaration; this full electronic declaration is required after goods move from GB to NI

-TSS will create a 'draft' Supplementary Declaration for you and auto populate it with some of the required information from the Entry Summary Declaration/Simplified Frontier Declaration, already submitted through TSS.
+TSS will create a 'draft' Supplementary Declaration for you and auto-populate it with some of the required information from the Entry Summary Declaration / Simplified Frontier Declaration already completed through TSS.
 Some of the pre-populated fields are editable and may be amended where required.
 TSS will notify HMRC of the changes made accordingly.
 You must complete the additional data required for the successful submission of the Supplementary Declaration.
 The Data guide: TSS declaration data requirements on NICTA outlines the data requirements for completing a Supplementary Declaration successfully in TSS.

-There are cases where the Supplementary Declaration may not be auto generated from the Simplified Frontier Declaration.
+There are cases where the Supplementary Declaration may not be auto-generated from the Simplified Frontier Declaration.
 An example of where this might happen is if you are using certain special procedures, where you may need to submit a Full Frontier Declaration.
 See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for which special procedures require a standalone Supplementary Declaration or Full Frontier Declaration and how to submit these declarations in TSS.

-It is the importer's obligation to provide the remaining data, complete and then submit any draft Supplementary Declarations created in TSS where the procedure is available on the TSS simplified journey.
+It is the importer's obligation to provide the remaining data, complete and then submit any draft Supplementary Declarations created in TSS where the procedure is available in the TSS Simplified Procedure.
 See the Appendix of this guide for a full list of the journeys for which Supplementary Declarations are and are not supported by TSS.